mickfuzz/makecode-platformer-101/learningDimensions.md

 * **Name:** Input Event

-* **Description:** Also known as an event handler, this allows do something like use the keyboard or use the mouse and for your programme to do something in response.
+* **Description:** Also known as an event handler.
+Events – one thing causing another thing to happen – are important to interactive media like games.
+For example, a button triggering the start of play, or controlling game player' s movements.

 * **Why is it needed :** Working with User Input is a key part of most computer programming design, it allows the user to interact with the programme to make things happen.

-* **How this happens in MakeCode:** Here are one or more examples:
+* **How this happens in MakeCode:** Examples include:
   - controlling the player movements

 ### Separate Formatting from Data